PsychoticWolf/XMTuner/trunk/readme.txt

 If you encounter any issues, please send us an email at xmtuner@pcfire.net.

 Usability notes:
-	- You will need an XMRO account to utilize this application.
+	- You will need an XMRO or SIR account to utilize this application.
 	- The default address for the feed is http://localhost:19081/feeds/
 	- "Playing now" information is available at http://localhost:19081/
 	- You may need to open port 19081 on your Windows firewall
 	- The port number can be changed in the configuration
-	- Configuration of 0.4 is identical to 0.3, no new configuration is needed
+	- If upgrading from XMTuner before 0.3 you'll need to reconfigure the application.
 	- If after installing the service you wish to not automatically start the service:
 		Control Panel> Administrative Tools> Services > XMTuner Right-click, Properties.
 Toggle "Startup type" to "Manual"